dreamcatcher-tech/network/ideas/Interpulse/DOS/Top Level State Tree in Apps.md

 A mapping between covenants and components, and between paths and components is shown.
 This lets UIs be composed by unit tested components, which are laid out based on the chain structure.

+Testing of the UI can be done with mocked up js objects.
+Testing of the blockchain can be done with jest unit tests.
+Testing of the interface between blockchain and UI can be done by verifying the js object reflects the changes in the blockchain.

 ## Format

 `{ state, binary, network, actions, isLoading, wd, tree }`